-- In an interview it is difficult to remain objective.
-You quickly ask questions through 'coloured glasses'.
+- In an interview, it is difficult to remain objective.
+You quickly ask questions through your own bias.
 Be aware of this.
 An alternative is to have someone else do the interview who is not or less involved in your plan.

-- Don't ask too many questions.
+- Do not ask too many questions.
 Arrange questions into a logical whole.

-- The KVK Location scan (in Dutch) helps you determine the location for your company.
+- The KVK Location scan (in Dutch) helps you determine the location of your company.
 Take the scan and find out where customers and competitors are.